KOTOKORURU/odometry_calibration/README.md

 set the fix_frame as odom and add three tpic:odom_path_pub,calib_path_pub,scan_path_pub,and change the color whatever you like

 9.goto the odom_ws/bag,uncompress the bag file
-and execute rosbag play --clock odom.bag
+and execute: rosbag play --clock odom.bag

 10.and you will see two  trajectory(one from odometry,one from scan)